 By Faye Martins

 Teaching kids yoga classes requires creativity, energy, and variety.
 Children will soon grow weary of a class that is the same every single time.
 While you don’t have to reinvent the wheel for each class, it helps to have an arsenal full of ideas.
 There are many ways to spice up a class that has gone stale.
+Just like real life, children accept change easier than most adults.
+Changing themes because of weather, holidays, and seasons is easy for children to identify with.
+Some teachers change class themes because of the time of day and the day of the week.

 Mix it Up